cshmookler/Virtual-Computer/README.md

 Please contact the project leader (cshmookler) if you have any questions.

 ## Project Status
 This project is in the alpha stage of development.
-Some key features are not yet present (access to peripheral devices).
+Some key features are not yet present (such as access to peripheral devices).

 ## Compilation instructions
 Coming soon.